nielsboecker/HoloRepository-Core/HoloPipelines/README.md

 > Note: Tests downloads sample files during the testing process.
 These files can be deleted by running _cleanUp.py_

+### Manual testing with Postman

+The file `tests/HoloPipelines.postman_collection.json` contains a Postman collection that can be used to try out the API endpoints manually.

 ## API specification

 ```